 He also says, “If you’re just snoozing every day until the last possible moment you have to head off to work, show up for school, or take care of your family, and then coming home and zoning out in front of the television until you go to bed (this used to be my daily routine), I’ve got to ask you: When are you going to develop yourself into the person you need to be to create the levels of health, wealth, happiness, success, and freedom that you truly want and deserve?
 When are you going to actually live your life instead of numbly going through the motions looking for every possible distraction to escape reality?
 What if your reality—your life—could finally be something that you can’t wait to be conscious for?”

-1. Be an Early Riser
+Be an Early Riser

 Many people find that exercising first thing in the morning can help with physical and mental clarity.
 Research suggests that some of the benefits of exercising in the morning are decreasing blood pressure, burning fat, consuming less calories, and sleeping better at night.
 It doesn’t have to be a long exercise and can even be as short as 5 minutes a day.
 You can do basic sit-ups, stretches, jumping jacks, etc. Jack Dorsey, co-founder of Twitter, does three 7-minute exercises each morning, Richard Branson cycles, Oprah Winfrey walks her dogs, and Mark Zuckerberg goes on a run.

 Positive Self-Talk and Affirmations

 The Pacific Institute (the company founded by the now deceased Lou Tice) describes affirmations as positive, emotionally charged, present-tense statements describing a desired end-result.
 They are what you want to be and do – not what you don’t want or are trying to change.
 Even if you don’t use affirmations, try positive self-talk about what you need to do and what you would like to achieve for the day.
 Denzel Washington attributed affirmations to helping him stop drinking and his success.
 Jennifer Lopez says that they help her think positive and stay strong through tough times.
 Your self-talk could be as simple as in the movie Jerry McGuire, an inspirational character Dicky Fox says, “I love getting up in the mornings.
 I clap my hands and say, ‘This is going to be a great day!’”
-The habit of speaking positively to yourself can make you a more positive person to others as well.

 Whether it is through guided meditations or through your own meditations, many successful people do this morning routine each day to help reduce stress and increase calmness.
 Even meditating five minutes a day can help ease your thoughts.
 A number of Fortune 500 companies, including Google and Apple offer meditation classes for employees.
 Many top executives have implemented meditation in their lives such as Arianna Huffington, Bob Stiller of Green Mountain Coffee, and Bill Ford of Ford Motor Company.

 Set Goals for the Next Day

 When you set your goals or form a to-do list for the next day, you can clear your mind for what you have to do.
 Kevin O’Leary of Shark Tank says, “Before I go to sleep, I write down three things that I have to get done the next morning before I take a call, write a text or an email, or talk to anyone else except my family.
 What I found was once you get those three things done, the rest of your day becomes amazingly productive.”
-Setting a good morning routine could be something you could add to your personal goals to help you achieve your business goals.
+Setting good morning routines could be something you could add to your personal goals to help you achieve your business goals.

 Do the Hardest Thing First